chrbuchsteiner61/valuation_pre_shot/README.md

 If you press the save symbol, all hits will be displayed in a PDF.
 The file can be saved locally.
 There is no storage in the app.

-The app has no connection to an API or a server/cloud.
+The app has no connection to any API or server/cloud.

-Eine App für Golfspieler: bewerte Deine Pre Shot Routine
+## Eine App für Golfspieler: bewerte Deine Pre Shot Routine

-Trage für jeden Schlag eine Bewertung ein und erhalte am Ende Deiner Runde einen Überblick über alle Schläge nach den Bahnen.
+# Trage für jeden Schlag eine Bewertung ein und erhalte am Ende Deiner Runde einen Überblick über alle Schläge nach den Bahnen.

 Diese App läuft nur auf Mobilgeräten.